 For those seeking to make an ethically sound choice, make your way to Mock Orange cafe set along Gregory Crescent in Lake Albert.
 Giving back a percentage of every dollar made at the café to a selection of charities, Mock Orange also supports patients going through cancer treatment, offering them complimentary meals.
 If you're after a barbeque fix, drop into CAVE BBQ on Fitzmaurice Street.
 Housed in a renovated 1920s building, CAVE has a funky, industrial vibe inviting diners to inhale the smoky aromas of slow cooked meat and sticky sweet chicken wings while sipping on a brew.

-And if you're looking for unforgettable food in a beautiful setting than the Oakroom Kitchen and Bar is where you need to be.
+And if you're looking for unforgettable food in a beautiful setting then the Oakroom Kitchen and Bar is where you need to be.
 With small plates to share, an assortment of mouth-watering mains and superb wines to compliment the flavours of the kitchen - the chefs delight in serving up fresh local ingredients with true passion to ensure diners have an experience to remember.

 What to do

 If you're in the mood to learn a little about the local history, why not pay a visit to one of the many museums?
 With the likes of the Museum of the Riverina, the RAAF Wagga Aviation Heritage Centre and the Wagga Steam and Vintage Engine Museum you'll be spoilt for choice when it comes to deciding where to head first.
 When it's time to get outdoors and appreciate nature, the options are endless.
 A visit to the Wagga Wagga Botanic Gardens is a great choice for the whole family, with a mini zoo, children's adventure playground and miniature railway on the premises.
 During the warmer months a trip to Wagga Beach, which is set on the Murrumbidgee River is great for swimming, a picnic or barbeque.